mdbergmann/knx-conn/README.md

 ## What works

-Currently tunnelling is supported, routing is not
+Currently tunnelling is supported, routing is not.

 Implemented DPTs: `dpt-1.001`, `dpt-5.001`, `dpt-5.010`, `dpt-9.001`, `dpt-10.001`, `dpt-11.001`.
 More are on the todo list (pull-requests welcome).

+Tested under SBCL 2.4.3 and CCL 1.12.2

 ### Establish a tunnel connection